nielsbasjes/yauaa/MAKING_NEW_RULES.md

 A require pattern must simply yield a non-null value.
-The IsNull operator only makes sensce in the context of a require as with this you can check that a pattern may not exist.
+The IsNull operator only makes sense in the context of a require as with this you can check that a pattern may not exist.

 For example to do checks like "The last product in the list must be named foo" you can write this